penglinan/salesman/README.md

 ### 客户能不能货到付款

-	I completely understand your situation.But according to our company pocily,it isn't  acceptable.
+	I completely understand your situation.But according to our company pocily, it isn't  acceptable.
-	You can check the following link about trade assurance in Alibaba.It is very safe.
+	You can check the following link about trade assurance in Alibaba.
+	It is very safe.

 	https://tradeassurance.alibaba.com/

 ### 让客户先买样品

-	I suggest you buy some samples to check material/color/size.It is conducive to establish mutal trust between us.
+	I suggest you buy some samples to check material/color/size.
+	It is conducive to establish mutal trust between us.

+###
+	There is extra cost for the logo printing.

+	1. Logo setup fee

+        USd 120 for one color of logo

+	2. Logo printing cost

+         A: USd 1.0 per print for the order >50

+         B: USd 0.5 per print for the order >200

+         C: USd 0.25 per print for the order >1000

+###

+	Thanks for your prompt response.

+	We have some stock on this sock pattern leggings.
+Therefore your order of 50 pairs is acceptable for us.
+It is ok for you to order a sample first.
+The sample cost USd 15, sample freight USd 20.
+And then we will talk further.

+	By they way, if possible, could you tell me where you buy the heart leggings right now?

+	The leggings you inquired is a ready item.
+Less than 200 pairs is ok, but the price is different.
+If possible, could I know how many piece do you need?

+	We can not provide label logo printing for the order of 20 pairs.

+	You are welcome to order the items without logo and add the logo over there.

+	Thank you, that would be perfect.

+	The bottom black you want it with mesh fabric or no mesh ?
+	I need to check whether the black mesh is available If the black mesh is no stock.
+I suggest to you replace the black mesh with black fabrics Do you have the size chart for the finished garment ?
+	Normally we use 88 polyester 12 spandex fabrics 250 gsm Sometimes 280 gsm.
+It will not see through Yes you had better pass me the your size chart for the medium, to avoid any mistake Ok.
+I need the specification of the finished garment instead of body.
+Please be informed

+	Yes this will be slim fit这件会非常修身
+	Let’s work fast
+	So I can send you the goods before China year Otherwise we will have long holiday
+	scrunch line 提臀线
+	屁股上面的~
+	You fill out all the information
+	Hold on the payment 暂停付款
+	I will check it then let you make it payment
+	The shipping from China to America will take 5 - 10 days Now the China new year is coming
+	If you can make the payment this week, we can send the goods next Monday I guess If you order 4 pairs together, the freight will around just 30 for total Let me draft the order for you
+	Even it is less than 250 gsm, many customer like it Let me screenshot the comment of other customer for you If your next order is over 200 sets, we would like to switch those sample cost as deposit for your new order.